Why your nonprofit’s website needs a chatbot

 As a tech-savvy nonprofit, you probably have an awesome website.
 And we’re sure you have all the basic tools necessary for a smooth donation experience: the donation buttons, donation form, and donor CRM.
 (And if your CRM is Funraise, you’re ahead of the curve—and we’re not even a little bit biased.)
 But it’s not just about checking off the boxes for your core digital fundraising tools.
 If you want to take a digital-first approach to encouraging prospects to become donors and encouraging donors to, well, keep donating, you need some (MP3) bells and (MP4) whistles in your tech toolbox.
 And one of our favorites is a chatbot.

 A quick refresher: when we talk about chatbots, we mean those friendly little widgets that pop up in the corner of a website, offering help or guidance to unsuspecting website visitors.
 These robo-representatives have long been a fixture on e-commerce, banking, healthcare, and travel sites.
-And now, nonprofits are getting in on the game.
+And now, nonprofits are getting in on the non-human conversation.

 Why is everything suddenly all chatbots, all the time?

-We have a feeling most of your friends are software engineers.
-Still, you’ve got a point.
-Before March 2020, a lot of nonprofits were, shall we say, technology-averse.
+Before then, a lot of nonprofits were, shall we say, technology-averse.
 Technology, after all, can be expensive.
 It can also be complex and disruptive, making it a hard sell in a field where there are never enough hours in the day.
 Then, a pandemic came along.

-“Looking back, I think we’ve witnessed a decade of digital transformation in the last two years,” Beth Kanter recently told us.
+“Looking back, I think we’ve witnessed a decade of digital transformation in the last two years,” Beth Kanter told us.

 Give it to me straight: What’s a chatbot and how does it work?